nickw444/crappy-snap/README.md

 ## Overview

-The system architecture combines a web interface, WebSocket communication, and hardware integration to create a seamless photo capture system.
+The system architecture combines a web interface, WebSocket communication, and hardware integration to create a seamless photo capture system with session-based photo access.

 ```
 System Architecture: